elysiajs/documentation/docs/key-concept.md

 Although Elysia is a simple library, it has some key concepts that you need to understand to use it effectively.

-This page cover most important concepts of Elysia that you should to know.
+This page covers most important concepts of Elysia that you should to know.

 ## Everything is a component

 Every Elysia instance is a component.

-A component is a plugin that could plug in to other instances.
+A component is a plugin that could plug into other instances.

-A comonent could be a router, a store, a service, or anything else.
+A component could be a router, a store, a service, or anything else.

 ```ts twoslash
 import { Elysia } from 'elysia'